Apple’s €850m Irish data centre project goes up in smoke

 As part of the first phase of the project the Irish planning board had carried out an EIA but only for the provision of one data hall – had there been eight, it is estimated the total pull on the Ireland national grid would have increased by around 6-8 percent.

-The boffins at Google are likely rubbing their hands together as they just announced this week a €150 million expansion to their existing data centre in Dublin.
+The boffins at Google are likely rubbing their hands together as they just announced this week a €150 million expansion to their existing data center in Dublin.